UW-AppDEV/APPDEV-Wiki/constitution.md

 remaining executive may choose to call an immediate by-election to replace that officer.

 ##Meetings
-We will hold monthly general meetings and bi-weekly executive meetings.
+We will hold weekly general meetings and monthly executive meetings.
 The first meeting of the following term will be set up by the outgoing executive.
 At that meeting subsequent meeting times and locations will be set.
 Meeting times and dates will be forwarded to members via Facebook.
-Quorum will be 7 people (should be equal to 20% of your club’s membership or 7 people whichever is more) for general meetings and 2 (should be equal to 50% of your exec +1 or 2 people whichever is more) for executive meetings.
+Quorum will be 7 peoplefor general meetings and 2 for executive meetings.
 An emergency meeting can be called by any executive via Facebook and must sent at least 48 hours prior to the meeting time.